hk-modding/modlinks/ReadMe.md

 Easy approach
 1. Go to https://github.com/hk-modding/modlinks/blob/main/ModLinks.xml
 1. Click the pencil at the top right corner
-1. Make the changes
+1. Make the changes, scroll to the top and click "Commit Changes"
-1. Scroll to the bottom of the GitHub page and click the button that says propose changes
+1. Fill out the commit info and click the button that says "Propose Changes."
 1. Allow GitHub to create a fork, branch, and pull request for you.

-Tryhard approach - if you are familiar with common Git and GitHub workflows you can probably figure this out if.
+Tryhard approach - if you are familiar with common Git and GitHub workflows you can probably figure this out.
 If you are not, you are strongly advised to use the easy approach above.
 1. Create a fork of this repo.
 If you already have a fork, sync the main branch from parent instead.
 1. Clone/pull your fork
 1. Create a new branch from main and check it out
-1. Make the changes
+1. Make the changes and commit them
 1. Push to your branch on your fork
 1. Create a pull request to upstream